-Autumn is a great month to go out and do stuff.
-The weather is neither cold nor hot.
-And there are many delicious foods to enjoy.
-Doesn’t matter if you live in Japan or if you are just visiting, local festivals are always a good thing to check out.
-Autumn festivals in Japan are no different.
-Not only can you experience Japanese culture but also it is a good way to get to know people.
+Autumn is a great season to go out and do stuff.
+The weather is neither cold nor hot and there are many delicious foods to enjoy.
+It doesn’t matter if you live in Japan or if you are just visiting, local festivals are always a good thing to check out.
+Not only can you experience Japanese culture at these festivals, but it is also a good way to get to know people.

 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!